 8. Virtual Assistant

 The need for and use of Virtual Assistants has grown in the last few years.
-Business Owners have found great value in hiring VA’s, allowing them concentrate on the other more pressing matters of their business.
+Business Owners have found great value in hiring VA’s, allowing them to concentrate on the other more pressing matters of their business.
 The services a VA can offer are varied and can include:

 - Word Processing